 The winter season is upon us.
-This means it’s time to treat your hands to a pair of knitted fingerless gloves.
-In the spirit of the season, we’ve decided to share a free knitting pattern for you to enjoy.
+This means it’s time to treat your hands to a pair of knit fingerless gloves.
+In the spirit of the season, we’ve decided to share a free knitting pattern on how to knit fingerless gloves.
+Enjoy!

 If you’re a more seasoned knitter, this will probably be a quick knit for you while you Knitflix and chill.

 Let's talk about what you’ll need to get started with this easy Fingerless Gloves knitting pattern.